 Before engaging with a builder, we recommend speaking to a Finance broker.
 Firstly, to see if you can get finance and secondly, to find out how much you can borrow and spend on your new home.

-Our in-house Finance team at V Homeloans are specialists in helping our customers get into their first home, so if you’re ready to take the first step, click here to contact us to speak to the team.
+Our in-house Finance team are specialists in helping our customers get into their first home, so if you’re ready to take the first step, we’re here to help!

 When visiting a display village, ensure you bring a camera or phone to take photos of the features or colours you like, so you can keep this as a reference when you’re planning your own home!